tuongnguyen48205/Mathdle/README.md

 # Mathdle
-A game created in the coding language of Python
+A game created by Tuong Bao Nguyen in the coding language of Python.

 Information: